-Unsatisfactory Needs Improvement Proficient Excellent 3c: Using Art Therapy Counseling Techniques in Sessions The Art Therapist does not effectively employ art therapy-based and other verbal/non-verbal counselling interventions and there are some significantly and concerning inconsistencies in what the students present as needs and strength and what the Art Therapist these significant difficulty articulating how interventions employed met current therapeutic goals or objectives.
+Unsatisfactory Needs Improvement Proficient Excellent 3c: Using Art Therapy Counseling Techniques in Sessions The Art Therapist does not effectively employ art therapy-based and other verbal/non-verbal counseling interventions and there are some significantly and concerning inconsistencies in what the students present as needs and strength and what the Art Therapist these significant difficulty articulating how interventions employed met current therapeutic goals or objectives.
 The Art Therapist employs art therapy-based and other verbal/non-verbal counseling interventions but there is some observed inconsistencies in what the students present as needs and strength and what the Art Therapist attempts to apply as intervention in the session.
 The Art Therapist has some difficulty articulating how interventions employed met current therapeutic goals or objectives.
 The Art Therapist effectively applies art, verbal and non-verbal counseling interventions to address the student(s)' presenting needs and strengths.
 The Art Therapist is capable of articulating how the interventions provided in the session were tied to relevant therapy goals.
 The Art Therapist exceeds the proficient rating by remaining attuned to the student.
 The art therapist demonstrates clinical flexibility to reasess and respond with appropriate interventions based on the student's present level of functioning.
 When clinically appropriate the art therapist considers the student's input in developing and evaluating the session.
-Standard or Art Therapy Credential Board (ATCB) C L Code of Ethics- 1.1 Responsibility to Cli ent, 1.2 Professional Competence and Integrity, 2.1 Confidentiality, 2.2 Component Aligned to: Use and reproduction of Client Art Expression and Therapy sessions Evidence Examples: Observation of session.
+Standard or Art Therapy Credential Board (ATCB) C L Code of Ethics- 1.1 Responsibility to Cli ent, 1.2 Professional Competence and Integrity, 2.1 Confidentiality, 2.2 Component Aligned to: Use and reproduction of Client Art E xpression and Therapy sessions Evidence Examples: Observation of session.
 Observation of Art Therapist in meetings and interacting g within the school community.
 Observation Notes:

-Unsatisfactory Needs Improvement Proficient Excellent 4a: Following Routines for Scheduling and Providing Sessions The Art Therapist is struggling to develop, maintain and communicate a clear schedule that meets the student's basic service as planned on the IEP.
-The Art Therapist is inconsistent in developing and maintaining a schedule or communicating when a change in schedule impacts a student or classroom.
+Unsatisfactory Needs Improvement ( ) Proficient Excellent 4a: Following Routines for Scheduling and Providing Sessions The Art Therapisi is struggling to develop, maintain and communicate a clear schedule that meets the student's basic service as planned on the IEP.
+The Art Therapist is inconsistent in developing and maintaining a schedule or communicating when a change in schedule impacts a student or classnoom.
 The Art Therapist develops and maintains a schedule that the students and the school staff can rely on.
 The Art Therapist effectively communicates with staff and students when there are schedule changes.
 The Art Therapist exceeds the proficient rating by having an effective system for managing time.
 The Art Therapist collaborates with all stakeholders to ensure whenever possible that the student's art therapy sessions are provided at the most supportive and least academically disruption part of their day.
-The Art Therapist shows flexibility when possible to change an established routine if in the best clinical interest of the student.
-Standard or Component Aligned to: Art Therapy Credential Board (ATCB) Code of Ethics- 1.1 Responsibility to Cl ient, 2.1 Confidentiality Examples: scheduling with staff or parents.
-Log o purposes of assessment of needs. f services that show sessions provided.
-Documentation of contact with students, p parents, other stakeholders for
+The Art Therapist shows flexibility when possible to change an established routine if in the bast clinical interest of the student Standard or Component Aligned to: Art Therapy Credential Board (ATCB) ( Cade of Ethics- 1.1 Responsibility to C lient, 2.1 Confidentiality Evidence Examples: aefings and interacting within the school oc Documentation of contact with students.
+Observation Notes: